Edgar-Romero87/reading-notes/401/class18.md

 5. **Can an application be both a socket server and a socket connection?**

-Yes if you use two different ports or if the sockets won't be using the same port at the same time.
+Yes, if you use two different ports or if the sockets won't be using the same port at the same time.

 ## Vocabulary Terms
 ### OSI Model
 The OSI Model (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
 The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.
 ### TCP Model
-TCP allows for transmission of information in both directions.
+TCP allows for the transmission of information in both directions.
 This means that computer systems that communicate over TCP can send and receive data at the same time, similar to a telephone conversation.
-The protocol uses segments (packets) as the basic units of data transmission.The TCP/IP reference model has four layers: Network interface, Internet, Transport, and Application.
+The protocol uses segments (packets) as the basic units of data transmission.
+The TCP/IP reference model has four layers: Network interface, Internet, Transport, and Application.
 ### TCP
 TCP (Transmission Control Protocol) is a standard that defines how to establish and maintain a network conversation through which application programs can exchange data.
 TCP works with the Internet Protocol (IP), which defines how computers send packets of data to each other.
 ### UDP